 Verification occurs on-site according to the allergen control testing plan.
 This process includes frequent confirmation that established cleaning procedures are effectively removing allergen residues and contaminants.
-Verification is typically conducted with a high sensitivity, qualitative/semi-quantitative method including ATP, total protein, and lateral flow.
+Verification is typically conducted with a high sensitivity, qualitative/semi-quantitative method such as a high-sensitivity ATP detection, general protein test or lateral flow assay.
+The latter method, lateral flow assays, can detect specific allergens such as milk proteins or tree nuts.